compbiozurich/compbiozurich.github.io/docs/UZH-BIO390/2023-12-12-Michael-Baudis.md

 ### Topics and Literature

-An extended literature collection for the topic is available upon request ...
+An extended literature collection for the topic is available through the OLAT page linked below.